teresaho-biosensics/.github/.github/ISSUE_TEMPLATE/V&V_request.md

 ---
 ***Please title the issue with the detailed study/project name (not just company/hospital name)***

-Note: not applicable items will
+Note: not applicable items will be stuck through

 **Initial request:**